-As Copenhagen officially becomes the host city of the 59th Eurovision Song Contest, somewhere back in London - or perhaps now in Salford - someone is no doubt scrambling to put together a couple of press releases and a conference to unveil who will be flying the flag for the United Kingdom in the Danish capital – but we all know, no matter who the artist is, the BBC just don’t seem to get it anymore.
-There’s just no vision or strategy at the heart of the public broadcaster about how big ticket events could inspire the next generation of talent.
+As Copenhagen officially becomes the host city of the 59th Eurovision Song Contest, somewhere back in London - or perhaps now in Salford - someone is no doubt scrambling to put together a press releases to unveil who will be flying the flag for the United Kingdom in the Danish capital – but we all know, no matter who the artist is, the BBC just don’t seem to get it anymore.
 As the contest heads towards its 60th birthday – it’s time for the BBC to make their mind up about the future of the contest in the UK.
-Fans will tell you a big multi-arena national final is the solution to a Eurovision renaissance.
-I’m not so sure.

 Eurovision is a European music powerhouse